github2python/iris_flower_detection/README.md

 - **Data Preprocessing:** Clean and prepare the Iris dataset for model training.
 - **Model Training:** Implement various machine learning algorithms.
 - **Evaluation:** Assess the model's performance using metrics like accuracy, precision, and recall.
-- **Visualization:** Generate plots to visualize data and model performance.

 ## 🚀 Getting Started